sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## Everything in one place
 - [API Documentation](http://devdocs.io) : A one-place well-known API Documentation with a searchable interface
 - [Baeldung](https://www.baeldung.com) : Step-by-step guides for Spring, rest, Java, security, persistence, Jackson, HTTP client-side and Kotlin
-- [cheat.sh](https://github.com/chubin/cheat.sh) : `curl cheat.sh` — the only cheat sheet you need — instant answers on programming questions with `curl`
+- [cheat.sh](https://github.com/chubin/cheat.sh) : `curl cheat.sh` — The only cheat sheet you need — instant answers on programming questions with `curl`
 - [Developer Roadmaps](https://roadmap.sh/) : Step by step guides and paths to learn different tools or technologies
 - [DevURLs](https://devurls.com/) : Developer news aggregator
 - [Kaggle](https://www.kaggle.com/) : All-in-one Machine Learning and Data Science Community – access free GPUs and a huge repository of community published data & code.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) : A place with all the documentation of the web standards
 - [Rico's cheatsheets](https://devhints.io) : A set of good cheatsheets
-- [Programming Subreddits](https://www.reddit.com/user/ashish2199/m/cs_student_subs/) : a multisubreddit of all subreddits of topics related to computer science and programming.
+- [Programming Subreddits](https://www.reddit.com/user/ashish2199/m/cs_student_subs/) : A multisubreddit of all subreddits of topics related to computer science and programming.
 - [Websites a programmer should visit](https://www.quora.com/What-are-the-best-websites-a-programmer-should-visit/answer/Ashish-Padalkar?srid=OH96) : Response on Quora by ashish2199
 - [gitignore](https://www.gitignore.io/) : A collection of useful .gitignore templates for your project.
-Select from 442 Operating System, IDE, and Programming Language
+Select from 442 Operating Systems, IDE, and Programming Languages
 - [Hidden Tools](https://hiddentools.dev/) : Discover a wide collection of tools made by the community - for you. ✨
 - [Coolors](https://coolors.co/) : Create the perfect palette or get inspired by thousands of beautiful color schemes.
 - [Tailwind CSS Page Builder](https://devdojo.com/tails/app) :  The perfect Tailwind CSS Page Builder